magento/architecture/design-documents/remote-invoker.md

 * Other application state spoofing may be required for seamless remote execution of services
-* RESTful Web API provides access to service contracts by assigning a unique human-readable HTTP method/URL pair for external systems - we don't need that when writing a proxy service since we would always already have class and method's names
+* RESTful Web API provides access to service contracts by assigning a unique human-readable HTTP method/URL pair for external systems - we don't need that when writing a proxy service since we would always already have class and method's names, the only other thing existing RESTful Web API mechanism provides is it's serializer and it will be reused in the _Remote Code Invoker_
 * When an exception occurs during a service call via RESTful API the response does not contain all exception information which is important for a seamless Proxy modules integration (especially exceptions' types)